specmesh/site/content/blog/SpecMeshEnterpriseEvents-p1.md

 .

-## Part 1: Enterprise event considerations for Apache Kafka
+## Part 1: Unleashing Potential - Essential Event Considerations for Apache Kafka in the Enterprise

 Building a small, isolated, event-driven application is relatively simple.
 However, as the saying goes, it's not until the application is in production that you create legacy – and legacy implies evolution, responsibility, support, and many other considerations.
 Scaling this application, implementing access control, ensuring observability, and providing support then become essential considerations in the application's design.
 Before you know it, the project has grown far beyond the simple idea we first started with.
 In an ironic twist, 'Hello World' has become 'HELLO WORLD!'.
 Suddenly, we are faced with an explosion of responsibility.